octopuscart/demoshirt/README.md

-# shirt customization by Octopuscart Ltd.
+# Shirt Customization by Octopuscart Ltd.